enm4x/Tezos-vote-ligolang/README.md

 you will find :

 - A vote.ligo file in written with ligolang
+- A vote_test.py file wich contains all the tests for each entry point
 - a list of all the commands you need in order to compile/test/deploy the given contracts

 ---